lumeland/lume.land/plugins/imagick.md

 This file assigns this data to all image pages in this folder and subfolders (see [Shared data](../docs/creating-pages/shared-data.md) for more info about `_data` files).
-The plugin will read the data, resize all images to 200x200 and convert them to webp format.
+The plugin will read the data, resize all images to 200x200, and convert them to webp format.

 ## Multiple outputs

 If you need to create multiple versions of the same image file (for responsive design, for example), use an array of values.
-Make sure to include the `suffix` key to generate different names of the output files:
+Make sure to include the `suffix` key to generate different names for the output files:

 <lume-code>